rebeling/anchorman/README.rst

 Credits and contributions
 --------------------------

-We published this at github and pypi to provide our solution to others, to get feedback and find contributers in the open source.
+We published this at github and pypi to provide our solution to you.
+Pleased for feedback and contributions.

 Thanks `Tarn Barford`__ for inspiration and first steps.